tonylloyd/ServoControl/README.md

 This will now display a table of servo settings suitable for pasting into Servo.ino

-Original code by Robert Dowse @ Little Wicket Railway Updated by Anthony Lloyd @ Branksdown Model Railway / DATAjam Model Rail
+Original code by Robert Dowse @ Little Wicket Railway.

+Updated by Anthony Lloyd @ Branksdown Model Railway / DATAjam Model Rail